Omi Hachiman

 Getting around

-In Omi Hachiman, most sights are in the historic old town, about 2 kilometers from Omi Hachiman Station.
-You can take a bus from the station, which runs 2–4 times per hour and takes about 5–10 minutes (220 yen one way), stopping at places like Shinmachi and Osugicho.
+In Omi Hachiman, most attractions are located in the historic old town, about 2 kilometers from Omi Hachiman Station.
+You can take a local bus from the station, which runs 2 to 4 times per hour and takes around 5 to 10 minutes (220 yen one way), stopping at key areas like Shinmachi and Osugicho.

-If you prefer not to wait, a taxi takes less than 10 minutes and costs around 1000 yen.
-Once you arrive, the old town is easy to explore on foot, with charming streets and traditional buildings to enjoy.
+If you prefer not to wait, a taxi ride takes less than 10 minutes and costs approximately 1,000 yen.
+Once there, the old town is easy to explore on foot, with charming streets, traditional architecture, and a nostalgic atmosphere to enjoy at your own pace.

 Attractions